 Fuzzy search uses the Search Settings system setting.

-The minimum similarity value is a value between 0 and 1 that sets the required similarity between the query term and the matching terms.
-For example if
+The minimum similarity value is a value between zero and one that sets the required similarity between the query term and the matching terms.
+For example, if

 COMMERCE/SEARCH/minimumSimilarity is set to